 Analysis: Both solutions include the following two sub procedures:

-Procedure for maintaining slice requirements in NetworkSliceController/IntentHandingFunction;
+Procedure for maintaining slice requirements in NetworkSliceController/Intent;

 Procedure for performing management tasks to fulfil slice requirements (modify existing NSI or create a new NSI)

 Conclusion: Based on above analysis, the intent driven approach for network slicing can be used to fulfil the same following objective of using NetworkSlice (Subnet)Controller: 1.
 Model driven approach; 2.
 Support async mode.
 Additionally, intent driven approach also can be optionally support SLS assurance for NetworkSlice (Subnet).
 The intent driven approach is already defined in R17, so it is better to reuse the existing intent driven approach for network slicing provisioning instead of introducing new controller-based approach.